maxwba/react-beers/README.md

-This project was create for training my Redux and Tests skills.
+This project was create for training Redux and Jest.

 ## About the app